itsmeakashgoyal/dotfiles/README.md

 [![Test Setup dotfiles](https://github.com/itsmeakashgoyal/dotfiles/actions/workflows/build_and_test.yml/badge.svg)](https://github.com/itsmeakashgoyal/dotfiles/actions/workflows/build_and_test.yml)

-This repository contains scripts and configuration files to set up a development environment for macOS.
+This repository contains scripts and configuration files to set up a development environment for macOS and LinuxOS.
 It's tailored for software development, focusing on a clean, minimal, and efficient setup.

 ## Overview